joostdecock/site/index.md

 <div class="row">
 <div class="col-sm-10 offset-sm-1 col-md-8 offset-md-2" markdown="1">

 > __TL;DR__
 >
-> - This site is early beta code.
+> - This site is `beta` code.
 All data you enter on this site can get wiped at any moment
 > - Your feedback/input/suggestions are welcome [on Gitter](https://gitter.im/freesewing/freesewing)

 ## About this site

 This site is a work in progress.
+It is to become the main freesewing site.

-Specifically, it's here to test/develop our data API (which stores user info) and its integration in the frontend.
+This site is a fork of

-That frontend (the one you're looking at) site is a fork of [our docs repository](https://github.com/freesewing/docs).
+[our docs repository](https://github.com/freesewing/docs).
 So it's based on Jekyll, and statically hosted by Netlify.